wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/CGDataVis/Graphic/Three.js-List.md

 - [2021-Three.js and TypeScript Tutorials #Series#](https://sbcode.net/threejs/): Learn Three.js while using TypeScript to create interactive 3D content on the web.

+- [2021-Discover Three.js #Project#](https://discoverthreejs.com/book/introduction/): In this book, we’ll show you how to harness the power of the third dimension to create websites that really stand out from the crowd, using the three.js JavaScript graphics library.

 # OpenSource

 - [three-spritetext #Project#](https://github.com/vasturiano/three-spritetext): A sprite based text component for ThreeJS.